Christopher Lewis (screenwriter): Involvement in DOM-Lyric

-In October 1973, Lewis was indicted on four counts of sex perversion and two counts of child molesting following a three-month investigation.
-Lewis, who at the time was a resident of Beverly Hills, had been identified as a film production manager for Billy Byars and Associates, which had also been responsible for the production of DOM-Lyric which was a child pornography front.
+In October 1973, Lewis was indicted on four counts of sex perversion and two counts of child molestation following a three-month investigation.
+Lewis, who at the time was a resident of Beverly Hills, had been identified as a film production manager for Billy Byars and Associates, which had also been responsible for the production of DOM-Lyric, which was a front for child pornography.
 It was found that boys between the ages of 6 and 17 years old had performed in the movies.

 When Lewis was interviewed about his arrest, he mentioned that he had been spending Labor Day at his father's house when he received a phone call from a friend mentioning that individuals involved with Lyric had been arrested in regard to child pornography.
 Lewis was primarily concerned due to the money the Lyric enterprise had sunk into the television market in the Soviet Union.

 Lewis claimed that there had been no sex between him and any underage boys involved with DOM-Lyric.
 He felt that he was targeted due to his relation to his mother, Loretta Young.

 Lewis had gone on the record stating, "This was the kind of case the police liked, because it gave them a chance to shine in public—defending morality against perverts and pornography and child molesters and all those other loaded terms.
 Naturally it would behoove them to arrest me, with the built-in publicity value of my mother's name.
 So they would have gotten the arrest one way or another.
 Since they couldn't find the evidence ready-made, they simply manufactured it."